sfunston/serverless-project/README.md

 ### Serverless Project ###

-For this project, I created a backend infrastructure in AWS for a web application.
+For this project, a backend infrastructure was created in AWS for a web application.
 The PowerPoint shows the major components and how they interact with each other.

 ## Uploading ##
 1. A user uploads a video file to an Simple Storage Service (S3) bucket